rociojalifi/rociojalifi/contents/services/workshops/index.md

 ---
 title: Workshops
-description: Are you interested in a nutrition talk or workshop at your company, sports club, school, or with your group of friends?
+description: Nutrition talks and workshops at your company, sports club, school, or with a group of friends.
 date: 2020-05-20
 template: service
 image: ./ws_service_4.jpg
 order: 2
----

----

-title: Workshops description: Are you interested in a nutrition talk or workshop at your company, sport club, school, or with your group of friends? date: 2020-05-20 template: service image: ./ws_service_4.jpg order: 2

 ---

 ### On-site Workshops